Emergency centres handover in South Africa - What are issues, changings and solutions?

 Pre-hospital emergency care in Africa is a difficult part to manage properly, and many times there are issues which go around the efforts of some professional.

-However, in some country, this story is changing, starting with South Africa, for example.
+However, in some country, this story is changing, starting with South Africa and its pre-hospital emergency care, for example.
 This will be discussed during the Africa Health Exhibition 2019

 As this is a crucial year for South Africa because of the ballot, we are wondering what will happen to EMS system in Africa, what is the effort of ECSSA for it, and which are the issues of the emergency handover.